 Gale Virtual Reference Library is a database of encyclopedias, almanacs, and specialized reference sources for multidisciplinary research.
 These reference materials once were accessible only in the library, but now you can access them online from the library or remotely 24/7.

 Garland Encyclopedia of World Music Online contains an overview of the region, a survey of its musical heritage, traditions and themes; and a description of specific musical genres, practices, and performances.
 Articles include detailed photographs that show musicians, musical instrument, and the cultural context of dances, rituals, and ceremonies.
 Other images include drawings, maps, and musical examples for further study.

-JSTOR contains over 1800 scholarly journal titles covering multiple disciplines including Biological Sciences, Business, Ecology, Health & General Sciences, Language & Literature, Mathematics, and Music.
+JSTOR contains over 1800 scholarly journal titles and 30,000 book titles covering multiple disciplines including Biological Sciences, Business, Ecology, Health & General Sciences, Language & Literature, Mathematics, and Music.